ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > tapping sounds on the night stand.
 I’m sure it wasn’t me.
 It must be those unseen astral beings.”

 The speaker makes a bold statement about not believing in the paranormal existence of ghosts, but he backs out later and claims that some “astral” beings must be the source of the tapping.
-He claims X but states the anti-X, later.
+They claims X but states the anti-X, later.